The Retiready ISA

 - The value of a stocks and shares ISA can fall as well as rise, isn't guaranteed and you may get back less than you invest.
 Although our stocks and shares ISA has no fixed term, you should be prepared to hold your investment for at least five years, ideally longer.

 - The added safeguard is designed to reduce investment risk.
 However, the value of your ISA could still fall and the safeguard could limit returns in certain market conditions.
-For further details on safeguard and how it works, please read our FAQ.

-- The favourable tax treatment of ISAs may not be be maintained and is subject to change.
+- The favourable tax treatment of ISAs may not be maintained and is subject to change.
 The value of any tax benefits will depend on individual circumstances.

 Transferring your ISA

 Transferring ISAs may not be the best option for you.
 It’s up to you to decide if this is the right decision for you – so make sure you compare products before transferring.
 If you’re not sure, speak to a financial adviser – there may be a charge for this.
+If you don't have a financial adviser, you can visit MoneyHelper to find the right one for you.

 It’s important to remember the value of your consolidated stocks and shares ISA can still fall as well as rise and you may get back less than you invest.